IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 running VM, and we know its corresponding API object reference.
 For example, we might have created this VM using the procedure described in the previous section and had the server return its reference to us.
-We also assume that we have authenticated with the XenServer installation and have a corresponding `session reference`.
+We also assume that we have authenticated with the Citrix Hypervisor installation and have a corresponding `session reference`.
 Indeed in the rest of this chapter, for the sake of brevity, does not mention sessions altogether.